Skip to content

 Accounting estimates are defined as amounts subject to measurement uncertainty that are recognized or disclosed in the basic financial statements.
 There are two parts to calculating an accounting estimate:

-• Input – A change in an accounting estimate that only applies to changes in inputs.
+• Input – A change in an accounting estimate occurs when inputs change.
 These inputs may include a change in circumstances, new information or more experience.

-Example: The same capital asset’s depreciation is changed from straight-line method to double-declining balance method would be a change in accounting principle.
+Example: The same capital asset’s depreciation is changed from straight-line method to double-declining balance method.

 Reporting